 - name (str) The attribute on the context object to attach the created object to.
-This may also be used for metric/tracing purposes so it should be descriptive. - context\factory (baseplate.clients.ContextFactory) A factory.
+This may also be used for metric/tracing purposes so it should be descriptive. - attribute\config (Any) A configuration object.

 Per-request Context

 Each time a new request comes in to be served, the time taken to handle the request is represented by a new ServerSpan instance.
 During the course of handling that request, our application might make calls to remote services or do expensive calculations, the time spent can be represented by child Span instances.